top of page

 Although less logical unless paired with one of the above qualifiers, this is still a significantly more logical claim than a blanket claim that there is no evidence.
 It's also very honest, acknowledging the one aspect of humanity that no one wants to acknowledge we have, but none of us can honestly deny we do, in fact, have: Bias.

 Whether we admit it or not, we all have bias.
 We all have things we would prefer to be true, and things we will do all things within our power to deny.
 We can once again take Islam as the example for me.
 Logically, I know the folly of moral arguments, and so I know I have to say that if Islam is true, Islamic morals are good.
-But I cringe when I say it, because I know that Islamic morals include killing the vast majority of unbelievers and apostates, and even pedophilia.
-To me, these are both no-nos.
+But I cringe when I say it, because I know that Islamic morals include killing the vast majority of unbelievers and apostates, raping the captives of war, and even pedophilia.
+To me, these are all no-nos.
 There is no evidence I am willing to accept that a 9 year old girl is a valid marriage partner.
 I don't even like that the age of consent in my own country is 16, so how you expect to convince me that a 50 year old should be allowed to consummate his marriage with a 9 year old and not be given a nice new pair of cement shoes I don't know.
 I'm not even open to letting you try.
 Thus, there is no evidence I am willing to accept for Islam, and I thank God the evidence is significantly stronger for the Christian faith.

 That I would ever accept.